wilsonliaows/docs/on-prem/profile.md

 ```

 ## JMS connection profile
 JMS connection profiles must be defined in the `jms` section.
 A JMS provider is specified by `provider` property of a connection profile.
-The following JMS providers are supported by the on-premise agent:
+The following JMS providers are supported by the on-premises agent:

 <table class="unchanged rich-diff-level-one">
   <thead>